inkeep/starter-template-inkeep-widgets-react/README.md

 INKEEP_ORGANIZATION_ID=
 ```

-Modify for your project as needed, e.g. for CRA, prefix with `REACT_APP`)
+Modify for your project as needed, e.g. for Vite, prefix with `VITE`

 ## Configure the widget